Frequently Asked Questions

 You will be assigned into a "pod".
 Pods patrol every other week on the same day of the week, for example every other Saturday.
 If you cannot make a shift, you can swap shifts with someone.
 You post the shift you want to have covered on our online system and others who need a trade will contact you to discuss the exchange dates.
 Once agreed upon, the requestor emails both pod leaders spelling out the swap.

 Absolutely.
 You are always welcome to take extra shifts.
-You just need to let the CSP pod leader and the BW CSP liaison know that you're coming for an extra shift via email at least 24 hours before the shift so they know you're coming.
+You just need to let the CSP pod leader know that you're coming for an extra shift at least 24 hours before the shift so they know to expect you.

 You do not take the full course.
 There is a returner's recertification where you review and demonstrate critical skills (splinting, bandaging, spinal stabilization, and PAA (priority action approach).
 The recertification is four 4 hour sessions.
 Everyone writes the yearly written first aid exam (100 multiple choice) and everyone does a yearly diagnostic exam.
 You are always welcome to join any training class if you want a refresher.